Dahlonega gold coins by Doug Winter – RareGoldCoins.com ……

-One of the real pleasures to collecting Dahlonega gold coins is the variety of ways that the collector can pursue his avocation.
+One of the real pleasures of collecting Dahlonega gold coins is the variety of ways that the collector can pursue his avocation.
 Collecting these coins can range in levels of intensity from a mild flirtation to a complete obsession.
 As someone who has an abiding interest in these coins and who has helped many collectors with their purchases, I would like to present some suggestions on the way to collect Dahlonega gold coins.

-The Introductory Three Coin Set
+The Introductory Three-Coin Set

-The most basic way to collect Dahlonega coins is to purchase a single example of the gold dollar, quarter eagle, and half eagle.
+The most basic way to collect Dahlonega gold coins is to purchase a single example of the gold dollar, quarter eagle, and half eagle.
 This makes sense for the collector who is on a limited budget or who is not certain how deep his interest in these coins lies.

-A basic three coin Dahlonega set should consist of nice, problem-free coins.
+A basic three-coin Dahlonega set should consist of nice, problem-free coins.
 It also makes sense to stick to the more common dates.
 The grade ranges for these coins will probably fall between Extremely Fine-40 and About Uncirculated-55.